Add a new package manager¶

 $ uv run --group typing mypy meta_package_manager/managers/<name>.py

-The test suite enforces: valid ID format, homepage URL, platform declarations, version regexes, no duplicate IDs, correct pool count, and alphabetical ordering.
+The test suite enforces: valid ID format, homepage URL, platform declarations, version regexes, no duplicate IDs, correct pool count, canonical attribute ordering (test_content_order), and label group disjointness.